 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including commercial, industrial, and agricultural workplace accidents.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including agricultural accidents and farm injury compensation cases.
 We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 If you have experienced a farm accident or sustained an injury in an agricultural setting, you can rely on us for legal advice, guidance, and assistance through the claims process.